Kfar Adumim: Geography

 Kfar Adumim lies on the southern bank of Wadi Qelt, locally known as Nahal Prat (Prat Brook), about 15 kilometers to the northeast of Jerusalem.
-It is located in the border region of the Judaean Desert, on a low ridge ranging in height between 200–450 meters above sea level.
+It is located in the border region of the Judaean Desert, on a low ridge ranging in height between 200 and 450 meters above sea level.
 One of the 3 large springs of Wadi Qelt, Ein Fu'ar, or Ein Ma'bu'a, in Hebrew, is located near Alon.
 Nahal Michmash, Wadi Qelt's largest tributary, meets with Wadi Qelt about one kilometer to the north of Kfar Adumim.
 The road linking Jerusalem with the Dead Sea, Highway 1 (Israel/Palestine), passes to the south of Kfar Adumim, along a route similar to that of the ancient road that used to lead from Jerusalem to Jericho.
 Khan al-Ahmar is located between Kfar Adumim and Ma'ale Adumim.

 Kfar Adumim has a small industrial zone located along the road leading from Highway 1 (Israel/Palestine) to the settlement.
 In it are some small businesses, garages, a metalwork shop, a couple of carpentries, a gas station and some light industry.